adonaicosta/adonai-helm-charts/common/README.md

   myvalue: "Hello World"
 ```

 Looking to use our applications in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.
+Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Introduction